gnello/webhook-manager/README.md

 - Save!

 ### On TravisCI
-Add this on your `.travis.yml` file:
+Add this in your `.travis.yml` file:
 ```
 notifications:
   webhooks: url of WebhookManager configured on your server (es. https://mysite.com/webhooks)